davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 Oops, this isn't fault tolerant, is it?
 We don't run the tiebreaker until all votes are in ... but if a fault takes down any node before that node casts its vote, then we'll never have all votes in, and then we won't terminate, will we?

 ## Fault-Tolerant Tiebreaking

+All right, so we've found out that we need a tiebreaker, and then we've found out that tiebreaker must be made to work even if some nodes have faulted.
+How do we do that?

 TODO we need to show the tiebreaking rule before all votes are in necessarily creates an agremenet violation in some situations.